Evening and weekend appointments available!Evenings & Weekends Available

 • Irritability

-• Recurring fear or worry over everyday routines
+• Fear/worry over routines

-• Isolation or withdrawal from activities
+• Withdrawal from activities

-• Extreme self-conscious behavior
+• Extreme self-consciousness

 • Insomnia

-• Avoidance, especially of new or difficult situations
+• Avoidance of new situations

 • Substance abuse